 Settling Because You Think There’s Nothing Better

 The inventory of homes on the market fluctuates as the year progresses.
-In the beginning of the year, we find that it’s generally a seller’s market where there is a lower inventory than there are buyers.
+At the beginning of the year, we find that it’s generally a seller’s market where there is a lower inventory than there are buyers.
 This makes it a very competitive climate and more difficult to find the home you want at the price you can afford.
 As summer approaches and moves into the fall, there is a shift and inventory tends to increase and the amount of buyers decreases, giving buyers more choices at more affordable prices.
 If you’ve been on the market for a while and haven’t found what you’re looking for, don’t worry, nothing lasts forever.
 You have to stay vigilant and keep looking for the home that makes the most sense for you, your lifestyle and your finances.
 If you settle and buy something you only half like, you’re going to find yourself back on the market sooner rather than later.

 Getting Distracted by Staging